rhaney91/automl_nlp_entity_payloadgen/README.md

 Because these are for un-annotated PDFs, you'll need to do the annotation step via the UI to generate the labels and associated annotated document sections, see https://cloud.google.com/natural-language/automl/docs/datasets#label-items for more information.

+This is designed to run in an AI platform notebook with a service account that has permissions to the GCS bucket that contains the files you wish to annotate.